kannans89/graphql-learning/2.Introduction/Introduction.md

 ## 4. Move faster with powerful developer tools

 GraphQL provides rich developer tools for documentation and testing queries. **GraphiQL** is an excellent tool which generates documentation of the query and its schema.
 It also gives a query editor to test GraphQL APIs.
-It also gives improved code intelligence in the form of intellisense while building queries.
+It also providesintelligent code completion capability while building queries.

 ## 5. Evolve your API without versions